erictraub/Learn-Blockchain-By-Building-Your-Own-In-JavaScript/README.md

 # Learn Blockchain By Building Your Own In JavaScript

-This repository is the source code that accompanies a course on Udemy.com that teaches students how blockchain technology works by coding out their own blockchain prototype in javascript.
+This repository is a source code that accompanies a course on Udemy.com that teaches students how blockchain technology works by coding out their own blockchain prototype in javascript.

 The course is called **[Learn Blockchain By Building Your Own In JavaScript](https://www.udemy.com/build-a-blockchain-in-javascript/?couponCode=GHDISCOUNT)** and it can be found **[here](https://www.udemy.com/build-a-blockchain-in-javascript/?couponCode=GHDISCOUNT)**.
 <br/><br/>